This blog was originally posted in 2015 and updated in September 2020.

 4. Assume nothing when identifying and responding to issues

-Regular conversations between educators and families help everyone have a clear understanding of the issues and contribute to planning.
+Regular conversations between educators and families help everyone have a clear understanding of the issues and contribute to planning to seek early support.
 Building in practices to ensure the child’s voice is present is also valuable.

-5. Use KidsMatter Early Childhood’s Stop Reflect Act model to guide the support you provide
+5. Use the Stop Reflect Act framework to guide the support you provide

 6. Use collaborative partnerships to create plans to support children and families